chadj2/bash-ui/README.md

 ### MacOS Prerequisites

-The MacOS default bash version (as of Mojave) is 3.2.57 that you can confirm.
+The MacOS default bash version (as of Mojave) is 3.2.57 that you can confirm:

 ```
 $ echo $BASH_VERSION
 3.2.57(1)-release
 ```

-You will need to install an updated bash as follows.
-Install Homebrew if you do not already have and install a new bash.
+If you see this version you will need to install an updated bash.
+Install Homebrew if you do not already have and then install a new bash:

 ```
 $ brew update && brew install bash